 FAQ About Chiggers

-The tell-tale sign of a chigger infestation is chigger bites.
-These itchy red bumps are often found in armpits and ankles, and can resemble pimples, mosquito bites, or hives at first, though they grow bigger over the course of a few days and typically appear in groups.
+The most noticeable indication of a chigger infestation is the presence of chigger bites.
+These itchy red bumps are commonly found in armpits and ankles and may initially resemble pimples, mosquito bites, or hives.
+However, they tend to grow larger over a few days and typically appear in clusters.

 When to Call a Professional

 Chiggers are troublesome pests that can wreak havoc on an otherwise peaceful lawn.
-If you’re itching to get rid of a chigger infestation, don’t put yourself at risk of their painful itchy bites.
-LawnStarter connects you with lawn care professionals who will handle the overgrown grass and weeds in your yard, sending those chiggers packing.
+If you’re itching to get rid of chiggers in your yard, don’t put yourself at risk of their painful itchy bites.
+Connect with a lawn care professional who will handle the overgrown grass and weeds in your yard, sending those chiggers packing.